firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/load-json-data.md

 Important characteristics of the table:

 * The `id`, `start_time`, `durations`, and `tags` columns follow the same purpose as in the [previous table example](#transform-the-input-during-load).
-* The entire JSON object is stored in a single `TEXT` column, which is beneficial when you do not know which fields you need or if the structure evolves quickly.
+* Each row in the previous table contains a complete JSON object stored in a single `TEXT` column, rather than being parsed into separate fields.
+This approach is beneficial when the required fields are unknown at ingestion or the JSON structure changes frequently, allowing for flexible data storage without modifying the schema.
+Fields can be extracted dynamically at query time using Firebolt's JSON functions, though frequent parsing may increase query complexity and cost.
 * Parsing occurs at query time, which can save upfront processing when data is loaded, but it might increase query complexity and cost if you need to parse many fields frequently.
 * Subsequent queries need to extract fields manually with JSON functions as needed.